OPV new developments

 A global consortium of governmental, non-governmental, academic and global health organizations and investigators have therefore been working together to develop a novel live attenuated OPV type 2 (nOPV2) vaccine candidate, which would be significantly less likely than existing OPV2 to cause VAPP or cVDPV.

 The data package generated so far from pre-clinical evaluation on the two nOPV2 vaccine candidate strains suggests that the risks of reversion to neurovirulence associated with these candidates is substantially lower than the risks from Sabin-2.
-Based on these data, and the public health need of having such a vaccine for use in outbreak response, these candidates will be evaluated in human clinical trials that are scheduled to begin in early 2017.
+Based on these data, and the public health need of having such a vaccine for use in outbreak response, these candidates will be evaluated in human clinical trials that are taking place in Belgium in 2017.

 Bandyopadhay et al. (2016) ‘Immunogenicity and safety of a novel monovalent high-dose inactivated poliovirus type 2 vaccine in infants: a comparative, observer-blind, randomised, controlled trial’ The Lancet Infectious Diseases 16(3)